Brood interruption: control of Varroa mites

 |

-- J+14: the trap frame (1), shifted outside the cage at J+7, is fully capped and can now be removed from the hive.
+- J+14: drone brood trap (1), which was moved out of the cage at J+7, is fully capped and can now be removed from the hive.
 This frame can be used to form new swarms.
-A new drawn frame (trap frame 3) intended for egg-laying is placed in the isolation cage.
+A new drawn frame (drone brood trap 3) for egg laying is placed in the queen cage.

-- J+21: the trap frame (2), shifted outside the cage at J+14, is fully capped and can also be removed from the hive to be placed in a nuc hive.
+- J+21: drone brood trap (2), which was moved out of the cage at J+14, is also fully capped and can likewise be removed from the hive and placed in a nucleus box.

 - J+28: carry out the last honey harvest.

-- Then, the queen is gently released back into the colony and the isolation cage can also be removed from the hive.
-The trap frame (3) from J+21 is removed from the colony and redistributed for making swarms.
+- The queen is then gently released into the colony and the queen cage can also be removed from the hive.
+Drone brood trap (3) from J+21 is removed from the colony and distributed for swarm formation.
 Oxalic acid treatment.

 - Feed immediately with syrup to stimulate brood rearing.

-- Check that the queen is active one week (J + 7) after the oxalic acid treatment.
+- Verify that the queen is laying actively one week after (J+7) the oxalic acid treatment.

-- Carry out the 2nd summer treatment with formic acid at the beginning of September.
+- Carry out the 2nd summer formic acid treatment at the beginning of September.

 Observations:

-- Throughout the entire period, the queen continues laying without difficulty inside the isolation cage.
+- Throughout the entire period, the queen continues egg laying without difficulty inside the queen cage.

-- Cell capping occurs between day 7 and day 9 of larval development.
+- Cell capping takes place between the 7th and 9th day of the larval stage.

-- The frame laid in the isolation cage (7 days) and then kept in the colony for the capping phase (7 days) remains in the colony for a maximum of 14 days before being removed from the hive.
+- The brood frame placed for egg laying in the queen cage (7 days) and then transferred to the colony for the capping phase (7 days) remains in the colony for a maximum of 14 days before being removed from the hive.

-- Attention: these frames may contain many Varroa mites.
-If used for a swarm, an oxalic acid treatment outside the brood period is required.
+- Attention: these frames may carry large numbers of varroa mites.
+If used for a swarm, an oxalic acid treatment during a broodless period is essential.

-Some beekeepers in Europe practice queen caging during the winter period.
-This ensures that there is no unnecessary egg-laying during the bad season (when present, such laying is “costly” in energy for winter bees) and optimizes the effectiveness of their complementary winter treatment.
-The cage models used for this technique are different and allow the queen to move with the winter cluster if necessary.
+Some beekeepers in Europe practise queen caging during the winter period.
+This ensures that no unnecessary egg laying occurs during the unfavourable season (when present, such laying is energetically costly for winter bees) and optimises the efficacy of their supplementary winter treatment.
+The cage models used for this technique differ from standard cages and allow the queen to move with the winter cluster as required.

-In alternative Varroa control, late-summer treatment methods are based on formic acid or thymol-based products.
-In both cases, despite systems for adjusting evaporation surfaces, these treatments depend on ambient temperature and humidity.
-As a consequence, queen losses are sometimes observed at very high temperatures, or insufficient efficacy under cool and humid conditions, which may subsequently endanger the colony.
-In order to free oneself from this dependence on external conditions, queen caging followed by a broodless oxalic acid treatment may represent an interesting alternative.
-It has already been shown that oxalic acid treatments in winter have an efficacy of 95–98% (Imdorf et al. 1997, Radetzki 1994 ; Charrière et al. 2000), and it is therefore possible to expect similar results when it is applied at the end of summer after the harvest in colonies made broodless.
-This could rapidly reduce the Varroa load in colonies and produce healthy winter bees once treatment is completed.
+Within the context of alternative varroa control, end-of-summer treatment methods are based on formic acid or thymol-based products.
+In both cases, despite systems for regulating evaporation surfaces, these treatments are dependent on ambient temperature and humidity.
+As a consequence, queen losses are sometimes observed at very high temperatures, or insufficient efficacy under cool and humid conditions can subsequently endanger the colony.
+With the aim of overcoming this dependence on external conditions, queen caging followed by oxalic acid treatment during the broodless period can represent an interesting alternative.
+It has already been demonstrated that oxalic acid treatments during the winter period achieve an efficacy of 95–98% (Imdorf et al. 1997, Radetzki 1994; Charrière et al. 2000), and similar results can therefore be expected when applied at the end of summer after the harvest in colonies rendered broodless.
+This would allow the varroa infestation level in colonies to be reduced rapidly and healthy winter bees to be produced once treatment is complete.

-Yves Goic (see PDF presentation) reported on tests in France since 2012 by a group of beekeepers (“brood interruption technique”).
-Over 5 years, nearly 6,500 colonies underwent queen caging with Scalvini cages, and nearly 2,700 colonies underwent other brood interruption techniques.
-Upon release, they observed queen losses of about 3.1%.
-Each year, the majority of beekeepers caged their queens between 7 and 21 July.
-Overall, this technique makes it possible to free colonies from an excessively high Varroa load before overwintering.
-This technique is often associated with queen replacement.
-All conditions are met and the new queen can be introduced without difficulty.
+Yves Goic (voir présentation pdf) reported on trials in France since 2012 by a group of beekeepers under the heading "Brood interruption technique".
+Over 5 years, nearly 6,500 colonies underwent queen caging with Scalvini cages, and nearly 2,700 colonies were subjected to other brood break methods.
+Upon release, a queen loss rate of approximately 3.1% was observed.
+Each year, the majority of beekeepers had caged their queens between 7 and 21 July.
+Overall, this technique makes it possible to reduce the varroa infestation level in colonies to an acceptable level before winter.
+The technique is frequently combined with requeening.
+All the conditions are in place, and the new queen can be introduced without difficulty.

-In both years studied, results were similar and no difference was observed regarding colony survival or queen problems.
-Moreover, no negative effect on colony population at the entrance to or exit from winter was observed compared with the usual formic acid treatments.
-Finally, the low natural Varroa drops during winter indicate that the control strategy combining an oxalic acid treatment after brood interruption and a winter treatment is generally sufficient to ensure good conditions for the following year.
+Over the two years studied, results were comparable and no differences were observed regarding colony survival or queen problems.
+Likewise, no negative effects on the bee population at the onset or end of winter were observed in comparison with standard formic acid treatments.
+Finally, the low natural mite drop counts during winter indicate that the control strategy combining an oxalic acid treatment following a brood break with a winter treatment is generally sufficient to ensure good conditions for the following year.

-However, this treatment approach does not represent a revolution compared with formic acid and therefore appears more as an equivalent alternative than as a substitution method.
-In particular, there remain some doubts as to whether its efficacy is high enough under heavy infestations for a single treatment to be sufficient.
-This is why ApiService recommends carrying out the 2nd summer treatment with formic acid.
+However, this treatment approach does not represent a revolution compared to formic acid and is therefore better characterised as an equivalent alternative rather than a replacement method.
+In particular, some uncertainty remains as to whether its efficacy is sufficiently high under heavy infestation conditions for a single treatment to be adequate.
+For this reason, ApiService recommends carrying out the 2nd summer formic acid treatment.

-- Queens must be young in order to resume abundant egg-laying quickly after release.
+- Queens must be young in order to resume abundant egg laying rapidly after release.

-- They must be marked to facilitate rapid identification in the hive.
+- They must be marked to facilitate their rapid location within the hive.

-- To facilitate locating queens, hives must be in good condition; this operation can be very complicated in hives whose frames are glued by wax and propolis.
+- To facilitate locating the queens, hives must be in good condition; this operation can be very difficult in hives where frames are stuck together with wax and propolis.

-- All hives in the apiary must be treated in the same way and simultaneously to avoid reinfestation.
+- All hives in the apiary must be treated simultaneously and in the same manner to prevent re-infestation.

 - Queens must be released gently.

-- If necessary, provide stimulative feeding in the absence of nectar flow to restart the queen’s egg-laying. (syrup supply 50/50).
+- Where necessary, plan a stimulative feeding in the absence of nectar foraging to restart the queen's egg laying (sugar syrup 50/50).

-- The timetable must be followed to the letter if the method is to be effective (queen caging, 24 days later queen release and oxalic acid treatment, a second formic acid treatment by the beginning of September at the latest).
+- The schedule of operations must be followed precisely for the method to be effective (queen caging, 24 days later release of the queen and oxalic acid treatment, a second formic acid treatment at the beginning of September at the latest).

 But it is a good alternative when:

-- one is dependent on variations in temperature and ambient humidity
+- one is dependent on temperature variations and ambient humidity

 - one is seeking a less invasive treatment method

-- one wants to rapidly reduce the Varroa load in colonies and produce healthy winter bees once treatment is completed
+- one wishes to reduce the varroa infestation level rapidly in colonies and to produce healthy winter bees once treatment is complete

 ------------------------------------------------------------------------------------